 While Ayn Al Dheebah promises to be at least as good for birds as any of the wadis in the area, at 11:00 AM yesterday, with the sun at almost its zenith, I found it rather quiet.
 Shy vocalizations from hidden birds – and perhaps the odd amphibian, like the Arabian Tree Frog – followed my quick steps as I made a recce of the area.
 All of the common endemics should be found there, but all I noted were singles of Arabian Partridge, Yemen Thrush, and Arabian Wheatear as well as a couple Yemen Linnet.
 Most abundant were the piles of trash left behind by people whose appreciation of the beauty of the place allows them, stunningly, to see past the crap left by others.
 I’ve got an ongoing debate with my wife about why some people act like this and the question still remains – does one really need to be “taught” not to behave like this in such an objectively beautiful place?

 The beauty of the Asir region has been a boon to Saudi’s domestic tourism for years and, of course, will be a signature feature of the country’s initiative to attract foreign visitors.
-What I’m sure will be the biggest blight in the efforts to attract any moderately self-aware eco-tourists is the mindless disregard towards littering in public spaces.
-While the region does employ foreign cleaners to prowl the roads picking up trash, this will do little to extract the heaps left behind down the wadi trails and on the wooded hilltops.
-This will be a shock to the sensibility of the average Western tourist, and if the government’s serious about promoting ecotourism in the country then they’d better get to the task of “educating” people.
+What I’m sure will be the biggest blight in the efforts to attract any moderately self-aware eco-tourist is the mindless disregard towards littering in public spaces.
+While the region does employ foreign cleaners to prowl the roads picking up trash, this will do little to extract the heaps left behind down wadi trails and on wooded hilltops.
+This will be a shock to the sensibility of the average Western tourist, and if the government’s serious about promoting ecotourism then they’d better get to the task of “educating” people.
 As it’s become clear, signs without enforcement aren’t doing the job.